Photo by Glenn Kaupert

-Rare, if one word could describe this "creative", is indeed Fernando Jones as evidence of his work(s) demonstrate; here’s why Fernando Jones, a Keeping the Blues Alive Award recipient and Chicago Blues Hall of Famer is worth investing in as a performer, lecturer and/or an artist-in-residence.
+As evident of his work(s) demonstrate; here’s why Fernando Jones, a Keeping the Blues Alive Award recipient and Chicago Blues Hall of Fame member is worth investing in as a performer, lecturer and/or an artist-in-residence.
 Fernando Jones is original in his approach to music with a focus on the Blues and the performing arts.

 Inspired by his older brothers, Foree, Marvin and Greg, Jones taught himself how to play guitar when he was just four years old, and has been playing ever since.
 Today, he’s still an internationally travelled performer and educator; as a bandleader Fernando Jones & My Band! is a sharp dressed, raw guitar driven original sounding power trio.
 Their sound is full, sexy, and always evolving.
 Whether playing alone in someone's living room or with his band in concert, each performance is entertaining and engaging among multigenerational audiences.
 He has no tricks or gimmicks and is easy to work with and is one of the most complete Bluesmen and scholars of his generation.

 Jones is on faculty in the Music Department at Columbia College Chicago as the founding Blues Ensemble director.
 There, his Blues Camp for student musicians ages 12 to 18 is in-residence.
 He also holds memberships with the American Federation of Musicians (Local 10 - 208), Broadcast Music, Inc. (songwriter and publisher), The Chicago (IL) Alumni Chapter of Kappa Alpha Psi Fraternity, Incorporated (Lifetime Membership).